After more than a month of winter, your car has weathered some foul conditions, with more likely to come before the season is over.

 6. Keep an emergency kit handy

-Be prepared for any emergency in unpredictable weather by keeping a well-stocked winter emergency kit in your car equipped with items like a first aid kit, flashlight, small shovel or snow brush, and a blanket.
+Be prepared for any emergency in unpredictable weather by keeping a well-stocked winter emergency kit in your car equipped with items like a first aid kit, flashlight, small shovel or snow brush, and a warm blanket.
 Go through your kit regularly and replace any worn or expired items.

 7. Avoid the excessive warm-up

 The best way to warm up your car’s engine is to drive gently at the beginning of your trip.
 Idling for more than a few minutes is generally unnecessary and wastes gas.
+While older vehicle models may have benefitted from a short warming period to lubricate the engine, modern vehicles don’t require this step and can actually be damaged by the process.
+Driving the vehicle can warm it up just as fast.

 8. Clear the snow off your car

-Take the time to properly clear your car’s windows and lights of snow that may have accumulated.
-Or risk getting a ticket.
+Take the time to properly clear your car’s windows and lights of snow that may have accumulated, or risk getting a ticket.

 In Ontario, for example, section 74 of the Highway Traffic Act is pretty clear: “No person shall drive a motor vehicle upon a highway, (a) unless the windshield and the windows on either side of the compartment containing the steering wheel are in such a condition as to afford the driver a clear view to the front and side of the motor vehicle; and (b) unless the rear window is in such a condition as to afford the driver a clear view to the rear of the motor vehicle.”